bartol/bartol.dev/memory/remove-underline-from-html-link.md

-# Remove underline from html link
+# Remove underline from HTML link

 This is so simple, yet I always forget how to do it.